In order to promote environmental initiatives within the ISO 14001 scope of certification, the Company has implemented the Mazda Environmental Policy.

 *3 Although the company was within Mazda's scope of certification, it acquired the certification on its own in March 2013.

-To confirm that EMS, such as ISO 14001 and EA21, are functioning effectively, both internal audits and external audits are carried out annually at Mazda and all Group companies, both in Japan and overseas, that have obtained certification.
+To confirm that environmental management systems, such those based on ISO 14001, EA21, and other standards, are functioning effectively, both internal audits and external audits are carried out annually at Mazda and all domestic and overseas Group companies that have obtained certification.
 The results of internal audits and external audits are reported to senior management, and any problems are swiftly and appropriately rectified.

-Sensory pollution comprises noise, vibration, and odors that have a sensory or psychological impact on people.
-Mazda recognizes that clearing legal regulations may not be enough to prevent noise, vibration, and odors from annoying neighborhood residents.
-For this reason, the Company is systematically stepping up measures to alleviate the causes of such pollution, as well as measures to improve noise insulation and odor removal.
+Sensory pollution includes noise, vibration, and odors that have a sensory or psychological impact on people.
+Mazda recognizes that clearing legal regulations may not be enough to prevent noise, vibration, and odors from annoying the surrounding individuals.
+For this reason, the Company is systematically stepping up measures to alleviate the causes of such pollution as well as measures to improve noise insulation and odor removal.

 Reduction of Vehicle Noise

-Mazda has established its own noise standards which are even stricter than the most recent legal requirements.
-In compliance with the above in-house standards, the Company has been working to reduce the road traffic noise of all the passenger vehicles and commercial vehicles it produces.
-The Company has also been actively addressing the development of technologies to reduce the three major vehicle noises: engine noise, air intake and exhaust system noise, and tire noise.
+Mazda has established its own noise standards for all vehicle models that are even stricter than the most recent legal requirements.
+Compliance with said standards is pursued to reduce road traffic noise from Mazda vehicles.
+The Company has also been actively developing technologies to reduce the three major types of vehicle noises: engine noise, air intake and exhaust system noise, and tire noise.

 Example of Anti-Noise Measures (Mazda3)